sergei-p/League-Of-Legends-Mobile-App/README.md

 ---

 ## Description
-Android application that displays information about a summoner such as summoner level, match history, general game info, champion info etc.
+Android application that displays information about a summoner such as summoner level, match history, general game info, champion info, etc.

 ## Technologies
 - Java